Majorana-magnon interactions in topological Shiba chains: Holstein-Primakoff transformation and the ferromagnetic lattice dynamics

 where $a_j$ ($a_j^\dagger$) are the annihilation (raising) bosonic operators at position $j$ in the lattice, and we assumed that $\langle n_j\rangle \equiv \langle a_j^\dagger a_j\rangle\ll S$, where $\langle\dots\rangle$ is the expectation value over the (thermal) equilibrium magnetic state.
 We can therefore express the above Hamiltonian in terms of the magnonic operators, keeping only terms up to quadratic order:

-In order to determine the magnonic spectrum, it is useful to consider periodic boundary conditions (the error introduced as compared to the open chain configuration scales as $1/N$).
-Hence, we can transform the Hamiltonian to the Fourier space,
+To gain a qualitative estimate of the magnonic spectrum, we first consider periodic boundary conditions and transform the Hamiltonian to the Fourier space:

-where $J^\mathrm{ex}_{1(2)}$ and $D_{1(2)}$ are the (next-)nearest neighbor couplings, and we set the lattice spacing $a=1$.
+where $J^\mathrm{ex}_{1(2)}$ and $D_{1(2)}$ are the (next-)nearest-neighbor couplings, and we set the lattice spacing $a=1$.
 Assuming $K_zS>\gamma H $, which ensures that the ground state corresponds to the perpendicular alignment, the lowest magnonic mode pertains to uniform precessions, $k=0$, with energy $\epsilon_{\rm m} \equiv K_zS-\gamma H $.
-The separation between this mode and the first excited one ($k=1$) is:
+The separation between this mode and the first excited one ($k=1$) is

-To gain a qualitative estimate of the magnonic spectrum, in Fig.~\ref{Fig:MagnonicSpectrum} we show the full spectrum $\epsilon_{n}$ and the separation $\delta\epsilon_{10}$ as a function of the number of impurities $N$, through numerically diagonalizing Eq.~\eqref{Eq:MagnonicHamiltonian} with open boundary conditions.
-The specific parameters are adopted from a recent experiment in Ref.~\cite{Kuster2022NonMajorana} and can be found in Sec.~\ref{Appendix:NumericalDetails}.
-We find the uniform magnonic mode is well separated from the excited states when both the nearest neighbor and next-nearest neighbor couplings are accounted for.
-Hence in the main text, we can only focus on the nearest neighbor case and define $J_\mathrm{ex} \equiv J^\mathrm{ex}_1$, $D \equiv D_1$.
-The interaction Hamiltonian between the spins and the superconducting electrons reads:
+Now we consider a more realistic case for an open chain.
+Through numerically diagonalizing Eq.~\eqref{Eq:MagnonicHamiltonian} with open boundary conditions, we show the magnonic spectrum $\epsilon_{n}$ and the separation $\delta\epsilon_{10}$ as a function of the number of impurities $N$ in Fig.~\ref{Fig:MagnonicSpectrum}.
+The specific parameters are adopted from a recent experiment in Ref.~\cite{Kuster2022NonMajorana} and can be found in Appendix~\ref{Appendix:NumericalDetails}.
+We find the uniform magnonic mode is well separated from the excited states when both the nearest-neighbor and next-nearest-neighbor couplings are accounted for.
+Hence, in the main text, we can only focus on the nearest-neighbor case and define $J_\mathrm{ex} \equiv J^\mathrm{ex}_1$, $D \equiv D_1$.
+The magnetic Hamiltonian in Eq.~\eqref{Eq:MagnonicHamiltonian} is reduced to